Don't wait for a weekend! Cheeky midweeky deals >

 Showcasing natural geothermal activity, this walk includes bubbling craters, steam vents and colourful soils.
 Wheelchair accessible.

 Discover steaming hot mineral pools, spluttering mud pools, and trout in the stream on this family friendly short walk next to Tokaanu Thermal Pools.

 Enjoy a boardwalk and trail that winds through a geothermal wonderland featuring gushing geysers, hot springs, bubbling mud and amazing silica terraces.
 Dog friendly.

 Wind around the edge of Lake Whakamaru, across wetlands and boardwalks, and stand in awe of huge bluffs rising from the lake.

-The Tama Lakes track is an extension to the Taranaki Falls walking track, which also forms part of the larger Tongariro Northern Circuit Great Walk (43.1km loop).
-Highlights include beautiful waterfalls, tussock and alpine shrub, beech forest, impressive crater lakes and fantastic views of Mt Ruapehu and Mt Ngauruhoe.
+The Tama Lakes track extends to the Taranaki Falls walking track, forming part of the larger Tongariro Northern Circuit Great Walk (43.1km loop).
+Highlights include beautiful waterfalls, tussock and alpine shrubs, beech forest, impressive crater lakes and fantastic views of Mt Ruapehu and Mt Ngauruhoe.

 We do think you should prepare yourself to be highly impressed by the food and beverages on offer in Taupō.
 Because whether you’re after fine dining with wine pairing, a perfectly cooked steak, shared platters or a great burger and beer, our well-seasoned town has it all.